Science

 4. Engaging, Anti-Dependency Design

-Efficacy data from RCTs matters, but so does real-world adoption.
-Sustained engagement — not just initial downloads — is what translates clinical evidence into real-world impact at the population level.
+The Flourish app has been used by individuals across 300+ campuses and remains one of the highest-rated mental health apps available.
 In a recent third-party evaluation conducted by a university health promotion office comparing three leading mental health apps, over 76% of students selected Flourish as their preferred platform.
-Flourish is intentionally designed to strengthen real-world coping and relationships, not maximize time in the app.
+Importantly, Flourish is intentionally designed to strengthen real-world coping and relationships, not maximize time in the app.
 Evidence shows meaningful wellbeing gains with just 10–20 minutes of use per week, reinforcing healthy engagement rather than dependency.

 Conclusion